google/mount-zip/README.md

 :   Print help

 **-\-version** or **-V**
-:   Print version
+:   Print program version

 **-o quiet** or **-q**
 :   Print fewer log messages

 **-o verbose** or **-v**
-:   Print more log messages
+:   Print more detailed log messages

 **-o redact**
 :   Redact file names from log messages

 **-o force**
-:   Mount ZIP even if password is wrong or missing, or if the encryption or
+:   Continue even if the given password is wrong or missing, or if the
-    compression method is unsupported
+    encryption or compression method is unsupported

 **-o precache**
-:   Preemptively decompress and cache data
+:   Preemptively decompress and cache the whole ZIP archives

 **-o cache=DIR**
-:   Cache directory (default is `$TMPDIR` or `/tmp`)
+:   Use a different cache directory (default is `$TMPDIR` or `/tmp`)

 **-o memcache**
-:   Cache decompressed data in memory
+:   Cache the decompressed data in memory

 **-o nocache**
-:   No caching of decompressed data
+:   Do not cache the decompressed data

 **-o encoding=CHARSET**
 :   Original encoding of file names